 - There are several types: eicosapentaenoic acid (EPA), docosahexaenoic acid (DHA), and alpha-linoleic acid (ALA).

-- They are indispensable in order to have a healthy cardiovascular system and to preserve the metabolism in an optimal state.
+- Omega 3 fatty acids are indispensable in order to have a healthy cardiovascular system and to preserve the metabolism in an optimal state.

 - They have many beneficial properties for the organism, like its effects on the skin, the brain, the muscle-skeletal system, and the immune system.

-- They reduce the formation of pro-inflammatory substances and enhance the sight and the brain.
+- Moreover, they reduce the formation of pro-inflammatory substances and enhance the sight and the brain.